top of page

 Does aerial mapping violate my privacy?

 FireWatch operates its aircraft and imaging sensors almost 1 mile above ground level, which is similar to the height that Google flies their aircraft to collect images for Google Maps.
 FireWatch uses multispectral imaging sensors that collect invisible and visible wavelengths for scientific analysis.
-Objects that are not vegetation are often removed (normalized) from the maps since they are not needed.

 Aerial surveys can be done with expensive and cumbersome LiDAR sensors.
 LiDAR uses a laser sensor to measure and detect structures on the ground.
 While LiDAR is a great tool for measuring structure and volume, it does not provide any information about the health or condition of vegetation.